William Clyde Gibson: Known murders

 On October 10, 2002, Gibson was out drinking at a bar in Jeffersonville when he met 44-year-old Karen Sue Hodella, a beautician from Port Orange, Florida, who was visiting a boyfriend of hers at the time.
 After spending some time at local bars, the pair found themselves at an apartment complex in New Albany.
 They argued over some prescription medication that Gibson had supposedly stolen.
 Angered by the accusations, Gibson punched Hodella in the face, then took out a pocket knife and stabbed her multiple times in the throat before driving around and dumping her body in Clarksville.
 Soon after the murder, he had a tattoo inscribed on his lower right arm indicating the date of the murder, accompanied by an image of a knife.
-Hodella's badly decomposed body was found on January 7, 2003, and identified via thumbprints from a previous arrest.
+Hodella's badly decomposed body was found on January 7, 2003, and identified via dental records.

 Three weeks after the murder, Gibson was arrested for driving a GMC truck while drunk.
 After going through a four-day withdrawal, he was examined by the prison's psychiatrist, Dr. Daniel Howerton.
 While Gibson complained of frequent headaches, stomachaches, insomnia and hypochondriasis, Howerton and the prison's mental therapist concluded that he suffered from mild anxiety and had indications of anti-social behavior, but was otherwise sane.
 In May 2003, Gibson sued the prison authorities, claiming that they had improperly denied him access to Seroquel and for housing him in squalid conditions, but the suit was thrown out by a federal judge, who considered it baseless.